 6. Buy Extra Masks

-Wearing a mask all day is a sweaty experience, especially in the hot Florida sun.
-Because a sweaty mask is extremely uncomfortable and not at all good for the sensitive skin on your face, you’re probably going to want to change your mask at least a couple of times throughout the day.
+You’re probably going to want to change your mask at least a couple of times throughout your vacation.
 For this reason, we highly recommend stocking up on extra masks.
 If you’ll be using cloth masks, be prepared to wash them during your stay.
 If you’ll be using disposables, buy more than you think you’ll need.

 7. Invest in Sanitizer